Chateau Boulbon, The monastery of Frigolet, Beauregard and the smithy

 Please look below to the clever compilation of C. Petit.
 It's situated near Frigolet.

-1986 Handmaiden.
-As far as I can see, north-northwest of Frigolet 1986 ep.
-24 Rebirth.
-These mountaintops with the same soldiers as above are at the same position but further away 2014 Abbaye de Frigolet.
+As far as I can see, north-northwest of Frigolet 1986 2014 Abbaye de Frigolet.
+The symbol

-These photos around Frigolet are made by C. Petit
+These photos around Frigolet are made by C. Petit, 2019

-On the big Google photo (a few lines back) you can see in yellow text 'the servant's hidden place'.
-That this.
+On the big Google photo (a few lines back) you can see in the yellow text 'the servant's hidden place'.
+That here.

 From the house to the bushes the handmaiden changes clothes

-´Meanwhile´ the maid gets arrested (More about Saint-André)
+Scene: And ´Meanwhile´ the maid gets arrested (Location: Saint-André)

 1986 The messenger on his way to look for Matthew and Tell 2014 2014

-Episode handmaiden and Rebirth are also recorded in the abbey of Senanque.
+Episode handmaiden and Rebirth is located at: the abbey of Senanque.
 A compilation of small pictures below.

-Below: 'Mission accomplished.
-While the emperor is weak now; Tell's wife is murdered by Gessler and Horst.
+Scene below: 'Mission accomplished.
+While the emperor is weak, Tell's wife got murdered.

-The shots of the emperor in these episodes are all in abbey of Senanque.
-(No interior shot of Frigolet as far as we know) Episode Handmaiden and Rebirth.
+The shots of the emperor in ep.
+'Handmaiden' and 'Rebirth' are all shot in abbey of Senanque.

 Compilation of the episodes.

-Boulbon is a commune in the Bouches-du-Rhône department in southern France
+Is in episode 23 and 24.
+And is called the ruins of 'Hellburg castle' Boulbon is a commune in the Bouches-du-Rhône department in southern France.

 1986 2014 made by the owner 1986